 The time available to debate substantive motions in the Commons (and amendments to them) is usually fixed, with the length of the debate decided by a business motion, or being drawn to a close at the end of the day’s business in the House.

-- On 4 December, the Government was found in contempt of Parliament, following a vote on a contempt motion, due to its refusal to publish the Attorney General’s advice on the legal implications of the Northern Ireland backstop.
+- On 4 December 2019 the government was found in contempt of Parliament, following a vote on a contempt motion, due to its refusal to publish the Attorney General’s advice on the legal implications of the Northern Ireland backstop.